 ACAS (speaker tbc)

 Acas, along with many other organisations, has commented on the link between the economic climate and the nation’s mental wellbeing.
 Stress can be triggered by organisational or individual factors.
 Organisational factors include poor communication, bad working environment and ineffective job design.
 Individual factors include personal problems such as bereavement, money worries and illness.
 This talk will focus on organisational strategies to avoid conflict and bullying.

-‘How Action Learning can help resolve dysfunctional teams’.
+‘How Action Learning can help teams in times of stress and crisis’.

 Emma Falkner is a leadership consultant.
 Her vision is of a society where leaders are leading from the values of integrity, fairness, and cooperation.
 Their leadership focuses on the well-being and achievement for all, not just the few.
 Action Learning allows people the time and space to come together and positively solve key problems.
 The results normally include supportive, collaborative and value–led team work, which culminates in a new common vision or goal created and inspired by all.